-The amount of space added around an operator (or embellished operator), when it occurs in an mrow, can be directly specified by the 1space at rspace attributes.
+The amount of space added around an operator (or embellished operator), when it occurs in an mrow, can be directly specified by the lspace and rspace attributes.
 These values are in ems if no units are given.
-By convention, operators that tend to bind tightly to their arguments have small values for spacing than operators that tend to bind less tightly.
-This convention should be followed in the operator dictionary included with a MathN renderer.
-In TeX, these values can only be one of three values; typically they are 3/18em, 4/18em, and 5/18em.
-MathML does not impose this limit
+By convention, operators that tend to bind tightly to their arguments have smaller values for spacing than operators that tend to bind less tightly.
+This convention should be followed in the operator dictionary included with a MathML renderer.
+In TEX, these values can only be one of three values; typically they are 3/18em, 4/18em, and 5/18em.
+MathML does not impose this limit.

-Some renderers may choose to use no space around most operators appearing within subscripts or superscripts, as is done in T_EX.
+Some renderers may choose to use no space around most operators appearing within subscripts or superscripts, as is done in TFX.

-Non-graphical renderers should treat spacing attributes, and other rendering attributes described here, in analogous ways for their rendering mediu
+Non-graphical renderers should treat spacing attributes, and other rendering attributes described here, in analogous ways for their rendering medium.